SosoLaMojo/SosoLaMojo.github.io/pong_soso_doc_tech.md

 The speed of the ball increases each time the ball collides with a paddle board.
 ![Ball Velocity Increase](SosoLaMojo.github.io/assets/GIF/Pong_Soso_Velocity_balle_augmente.gif)

+When there is a collision I refract the speed of the ball to make it bounce and I increase its speed by a constant.
 ![Ball Collision](SosoLaMojo.github.io/assets/Ball_collision.PNG)

 The ball moves to the 0,0 position and returns to its base speed after leaving the field and take a life from the player.
 ![the ball returns to its base speed](SosoLaMojo.github.io/assets/GIF/Pong_Soso_balle_retourne_velocity_de_base.gif)

+If the ball reaches a certain position in x (ballPoint) I move it to position 0,0 and reset its initial speed.
 ![The ball moves to position 0,0](SosoLaMojo.github.io/assets/Ball_respawn_position_zero.PNG)

 ## End of the game